 (c) To create the best learning environment for our students through continuous improvement of the school premises, facilities and equipment.

-In addition, the School also organizes a PTA choir.
-All parents are welcomed to join.
+In addition, the School also organizes a PTA choir that welcomes every parent’s participation.

 - Are there any social workers stationed in the School?